earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/plot-time-series-handle-dates/2018-02-05-ts04-resample-time-series-precip-python.md

 layout: single
 title: "Resample or Summarize Time Series Data in Python With Pandas - Hourly to Daily Summary"
 excerpt: "Sometimes you need to take time series data collected at a higher resolution (for instance many times a day) and summarize it to a daily, weekly or even monthly value.
 This process is called resampling in Python and can be done using pandas dataframes.
 Learn how to resample time series data in Python with pandas."
-authors: ['Leah Wasser', Chris Holdgraf', 'Martha Morrissey']
+authors: ['Leah Wasser', 'Chris Holdgraf', 'Martha Morrissey']
 modified: 2018-08-07
 category: [courses]
 class-lesson: ['time-series-python']